 Accuplacer, a comprehensive, computerized, adaptive assessment system from College Board, places students in appropriate courses.
 Students are assessed to determine their areas of strength and areas needing improvement in any of the basic skills areas.
 These areas include tests for proficiency in English, reading, and mathematics.
 Assessment results suggest appropriate placement in developmental courses (English 90 or 93; Reading 90 or 93; math 83, 90, 91, 93, or 96) or introductory-level college courses.
 Any combination of these courses is possible depending on the strengths or improvement needs of the individual student.

 Accuplacer is adaptive, which means that each answer to a question determines the next test question.
 This helps to provide a more accurate measure of student's academic skills.
 The answers given by the students determine the number of questions.
 The answers given by the students determine the number of questions.
 Since there is no time limit, students can complete the test at their own pace, and each test will differ from other students.
 The length of time that it will take to complete the entire exam will vary, but for most students, it will take about an hour to an hour and a half.

 Many websites including www.youtube.com offer advice for preparing to take Accuplacer.
 A web search will offer a multitude of sites.
 For more information about the Accuplacer Exam and the types of questions, please check out the Accuplacer Testing Booklet.
 An expanded preparation for the mathematics section is available at http://services.allegany.edu/math/placement.html

-The Science Placement or Anatomy and Physiology Placement Assessment is designed for students with unique educational qualifications.
+The Anatomy and Physiology Placement Assessment is designed for students with unique educational qualifications.
 The assessment is a Blackboard-based test and is not a part of Accuplacer.
 Students wishing to take anatomy and physiology-based courses such as Biological Science 121, 201, or 207, but who have not taken Biological Science 100, 101, or 109 must pass the Anatomy and Physiology Placement Examination.